jaydonhashimoto/project-beatsharer/README.md

 <h1 align="center">Beatsharer</h1>

 <p align="center">
 Beatsharer is a platform where creative individuals are able to collaborate together to create unique and interesting songs.
-This application was built using Postgres, ExpressJS, ReactJS, and NodeJS.
+This application was built using PostgreSQL, ExpressJS, ReactJS, and NodeJS.
 </p>
 <h2>Screenshots</h2>